FbN/yado-js/README.md

 ## About The Project

-Haskell [Do-Notation](https://en.wikibooks.org/wiki/Haskell/do_notation) is a great feature to works with monads.
+Haskell [Do-Notation](https://en.wikibooks.org/wiki/Haskell/do_notation) is a great feature too works with monads.

-There are different attemps to bring it Javascript world, that I can resume in this types:
+There are different attempts to bring it Javascript world, that I can resume in these types:

--   **Generator based**: Use generator functions and yield instruction as haskell bind operator.
+-   **Generator based**: Use generator functions and yield instruction as Haskell bind operator.
 This would be a great solution but with a very [heavy drawback](https://github.com/pelotom/burrido#caveats).

 -   **Language Extension**: Extend Javascript language to desugar your do code to vanilla javascript.
-This require to precompile your code or use eval to dynamic evalute your "just in time" desugared code (what about debug?
+This requires to precompile your code or use eval to dynamic evaluate your "just in time" desugared code (what about debugging?
 IDE?).

 -   **Emulate by Data structure**: The case of this library.
-We use vanilla javascript data structure that will be interepreted as Do notation.
+We use a vanilla javascript data structure that will be interpreted as Do notation.
 This brings:

     -   😄 Vannilla javascript.
 No pre-compilation / eval.